AIB (NI): Banknotes

 In common with the other Big Four banks of Northern Ireland, First Trust Bank retained the right to issue its own banknotes, though production ceased on 30 June 2020.
-These are pound sterling notes and equal in value to Bank of England notes, and should not be confused with banknotes of the former Irish pound.
+These are pound sterling notes backed by their value in Bank of England notes, and should not be confused with banknotes of the former Irish pound.

 Earlier note issues by the bank were made under the bank's previous names: the Provincial Bank of Ireland Ltd. (to 1976), Allied Irish Banks Ltd. (1977–1986), and Allied Irish Banks PLC (1987–1993).

-Still in circulation, First Trust Bank's current notes depict two generic people, one male, one female.
+First Trust Bank's final issue of notes depicted two generic people, one male, one female.
 They appear as children on the £1 and £5 notes, as middle-aged on the £10 and £20, and finally as elderly on the £50 and £100.
 The obverse designs generally feature images associated with the Spanish Armada, commemorating the wrecking of 24 Armada ships off the coast of County Antrim in 1588: